chriskiehl/re-wx/README.md

 ## Quick Start: RE-WX in 5 minutes

 re-wx has just a few core ideas: Elements, Components, and rendering.
 Everything else is achieved by combining these 3 ideas into larger and larger things.
-3 things

-A re-wx application consists of three steps.
+All re-wx application consists of just a few steps.

 1. define your application view
 2. Rendering  it to produce a wx object